overture-stack/docs/website/workshop/01-Running-the-Demo.md

 Before building anything from scratch, let's deploy the pre-configured demo portal and see what the end result looks like.
 This gives you a mental model of what each component does before we dive into configuration details.

 <video autoPlay loop muted playsInline style={{width: '100%', height: 'auto'}}>

   <source src={demoVideo} type="video/webm" />
 </video>

-If you have not done so yet clone the following repository.
+If you have not done so yet, clone the following repository.

 ```
 git clone -b IBCworkshop https://github.com/overture-stack/prelude.git